tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/3/LessonPlan.md

   ![infinity-error.png](Images/infinity-error.png)

 * Almost there!
 The final remaining steps before proceeding to train the three different classification models (RF, LR, SVM) is to now define the training and test windows and separate the X and Y training/testing datasets.
-In the following code snippet, the training and test data is split by a 70-30 ratio.
-In other words 70% of data is allocated to training data and the remaining 30% of data will be allocated to test data, which will serve as the input to the trained models to make predictions.
+In the following code snippet, the training and test data is split by a 70-30 ratio and then further sub-divided into the respective X and Y datasets.

   ```python
   # Use 70% of the data for training and the remaineder for testing